Bombshell (2019 film): Development

 On May 18, 2017, shortly after the death of Fox News founder Roger Ailes, it was announced that Annapurna Pictures was in the early stages of developing a film centered on the allegations made against Ailes by female employees, including Megyn Kelly and Gretchen Carlson.
 Charles Randolph was expected to write the film's screenplay.
 On May 22, 2018, it was announced that Jay Roach had been hired to direct the film.
-On August 1, 2018, it was announced that Roach, Randolph, Beth Kono, AJ Dix, and Margaret Riley would act as the film's producers and that Denver and Delilah Productions would serve as the film's production company.
+On August 1, 2018, it was announced that Roach, Randolph, Beth Kono, A. J. Dix, and Margaret Riley would act as the film's producers and that Denver and Delilah Productions would serve as the film's production company.
 On October 9, 2018, it was announced that Annapurna Pictures had dropped out of producing the film, reportedly due to concerns over the film's growing budget.
 At the time of the announcement, it was confirmed that Bron Studios was staying on and that producers were looking at Focus Features, Participant Media, and Amblin Entertainment to help finance the film.
 The following week, Lionsgate began negotiating to join the production after Focus Features and Amblin Entertainment passed on the project.
 By the end of the month, Lionsgate was reported to be closing a deal to distribute the film.
 In December 2018, it was reported that Theodore Shapiro would compose the film's score and that Barry Ackroyd would serve as the film's cinematographer.
 The film was given the working title Fair and Balanced, before being announced as Bombshell in August 2019.
 Kelly later stated that she had no involvement with the film.